thawkins2/advanced-java/README.md

 # Welcome to my Advanced Java Project

 This project consisted of two parts, the Analyzer program and applet development with Java EE and Tomcat.
-All source code management was done with GitHub.
+Development was done in an Ubuntu environment and git was used as our CMS.

 ## Analyzer